Piotrekol/CollectionManager/README.md

 ## Setup

-On first run of CollectionManager, it will attempt to automatically detect your osu! folder.
-If it detects incorrectly or cannot automatically detect you will have to select manually.
+On the first run of CollectionManager, it will attempt to automatically detect your osu! folder.
+If it detects incorrectly or cannot automatically detect, you will have to select your osu! folder manually.

-To reset this selection go to CollectionManager's top menu and select `Settings > Reset` then restart CollectionManager.
+To reset this selection, go to CollectionManager's top menu and select `Settings > Reset` then restart CollectionManager.

-If your osu! folder is not set up in CollectionManager, .db collections will only show hashes instead of identifying maps using your osu! songs, you will not be able to open or save your osu! collection directly and you will not be able to view the beatmap listing in CollectionManager.
+If your osu! folder is not set in CollectionManager, .db collections will only show hashes instead of identifying maps using your osu! songs, you will not be able to open or save to your osu! collection directly and you will not be able to view the beatmap listing in CollectionManager.
 Most features will still function.

 ## Usage

 ### **Opening Collections**

-There are two ways to load collections into CollectionManager:
+There are three ways to load collections into CollectionManager:

- - Go to the top menu and select `File > Open` then either `Collection(.db/.osdb)` or `osu! collection`
+ - Going to the top menu and select `File > Open` then either `Collection(.db/.osdb)` or `osu! collection`
- - Drag a collection file into the left panel.
+ - Draging a collection file into the left panel.
+ - Using previously uploaded osu!Stats collections.
+See: [osu!Stats Collections](#osu!Stats Collections)

 ### **Saving Collections**

-Saving collections can be done by going to the top menu and selecting `File > Save` then either of the following options:
+Saving collections can be done by going to the top menu and selecting `File > Save` then selecting either of the following options:

-- `Collection(.db/.osdb)`: This will allow you to save the collection in either .db format like osu! uses or in .osdb format.
+- `Collection(.db/.osdb)`: This will allow you to save the currently loaded collections in either .db format or .osdb format.

     .osdb format stores more information about the collection and is preferable for sharing collections.

 - `osu! collection`: This will **overwrite** your existing osu! collections with the collections currently loaded in CollectionManager.

     It is best to have a backup of your osu! collections before saving in this way.

-- `Collections in separate files`: This will export each individual collection as its own file instead of all collections in a single file.
+- `Collections in separate files`: This will export each individual collection that is loaded as its own file instead of saving all collections in a single file.
 You will be prompted to select a folder to save them in and whether or not you want to save using .osdb format.

-In addition to these methods of exporting collections, they can also be exported as a list in plaintext by going to the top menu and selecting `Listing` then either of the following options:
+In addition to these methods of saving collections, they can also be exported as a list in plaintext by going to the top menu and selecting `Listing` then either of the following options:

-- `List all collections`: This will generate a list containing every collection loaded, each followed by a list of maps in their respective collections.
+- `List all collections`: This will generate a list containing every collection loaded, each collection is followed by a list of maps contained in that collection.

-- `List missing maps`: This will generate a list containing every collection that has missing maps, each followed by a list of missing maps in their respective collections.
+- `List missing maps`: This will generate a list containing every collection loaded that has missing maps, each collection is followed by a list of missing maps contained in that collection.

-CollectionManager **cannot** open these lists as collections.
-They can only be exported from collections.
+CollectionManager **cannot** open or import these lists back into collections.
+They can only be exported from collections that are already loaded.
 Make sure to save your collections using .db or .osdb format in addition to this.

 ### **Collection File Formats**